 Teachers at The Esther School are a committed group of individuals from all over Zambia and North America who have come together with the purpose of helping students reach their full learning potential, all while also helping them to understand who they are as a child of God.
 Some live with their families in the village, others live on our campus in community with one another, all of them live their lives engaging with students in and out of the classroom and modeling what it means to be a follower of Christ in all areas of life.

 The students at The Esther School come from families in the surrounding community.
-Most are under resourced, many are orphaned or living in blended families, and all are in need of the opportunity to receive an education and hope for their future.
+Coming from various backgrounds, all have the opportunity to receive an education, providing hope for their future.
 They are resilient and strong, dedicated to their learning, most walking miles each day to and from school.
-Their consistent attendance is evidence of their desire to become educated and have an active role in impacting their future.
 They work hard, play hard, and are learning to serve one another with humility as demonstrated by Christ himself, all while having a strong commitment to succeeding in all they do.

 Through investment in the community directly through education, employment, nutrition, and discipleship, The Esther School is addressing several facets of community transformation.
 In addition, there are also large-scale sustainable operations on the campus.